 The programme will be managed by the programme leader who will be supported by module tutors.
 The key mechanism for quality control and enhancement will be the processes and procedures associated with the annual monitoring cycle that is formalised through the production of the Annual Monitoring Report that evaluates the programme performance drawing on feedback from students, the professional bodies, external examiners and employers.
-Part time staff and colleagues from other Schools are invited to attend the subject meetings.
-The contribution of each part time or sessional team member is overseen by a full time member of staff who takes responsibility for the management of the module.

 Due to the substantial commonality of modules between built environment programmes separate meetings for named programmes are not held.
-The Academic Head of Department chairs a joint programme team meeting / subject meeting that commonly addresses issues arising from the programmes and oversees the proper engagement with the quality assurance and enhancement process.
-The programme (joint programme) team minutes are reported to the Academic Subject Board.
+The Academic Head of Department chairs a joint Built Environment Programme Board team meeting that commonly addresses issues arising from the programmes and oversees the proper engagement with the quality assurance and enhancement process.